 - Establish a self-service developer experience.
 We must enable teams to independently and trivially set up the resources they need.
 Of course, it includes their ability to provision containers on a container orchestration platform, but it also includes team resources such as source code repositories, build automation capabilities, and image repositories.

 For the specifics of these additional actions, see Part 2 of this series.

 Containerization should not be treated as just an infrastructure upgrade and focused on resource optimization.
 Indeed, a raw “lift-and-shift” approach to containerization rarely offers a valuable outcome.
-Instead there are a discrete set of actions that you should performed in addition to the move to containers.
-These actions contribute to a much broader set of benefits.
+Instead there are a discrete set of actions that you should perform in addition to moving to containers.
+These actions help you realize a much broader set of benefits.